henrystanley/Quark/intro.md

 Making REPLs in the pond
 ------------------------

-Assuming you managed to install Quark onto your IBM PC, PDP-11, or MIT Lisp Machine, let's fire up the repl.
+Assuming you managed to install Quark onto your IBM PC, PDP-11, or MIT Lisp Machine, let's fire up the REPL.
-Quark has two modes of operation, interpreter and repl.
+Quark has two modes of operation, interpreter and REPL.
 To interpret a file, give `quark file-to-run.qrk` a try.
-To start the repl you can just type `quark` without any arguments.
+To start the REPL you can just type `quark` without any arguments.
 Quark automatically loads the prelude (a minimal standard library) when it starts.
-For this tutorial however, we only want the Quark core functions, so start the repl like this:
+For this tutorial however, we only want the Quark core functions, so start the REPL like this:

     $ quark --only-core